donmccurdy/circular-array/README.md

 # Circular Array

-Simple circular array data structure, for storing a finitely-sized list of values and automatically dropping values that no longer fit in the array.
+Simple circular array data structure, for storing a finite-length list of values and automatically dropping values that no longer fit in the array.
 All operations are O(1).

 ## Usage